 - Obsolete marker must be forged at the creation of the new changeset.
 This is very inconvenient for split operation.
-And in general it become complicated to fix history afterward in particular when working with older client.
+And in general it becomes complicated to fix history afterward in particular when working with older clients.

-Storing obsolete marker outside history have several pro:
+Storing obsolete marker outside history have several pros:

-- It ease Exchange of obsolete marker without unnecessary obsolete changeset content
+- It eases Exchange of obsolete markers without unnecessary obsolete changeset contents.

-- It allow tuning the actual storage and protocol exchange while maintaining compatibility with older client through the wire (as we do the repository format)
+- It allows tuning the actual storage and protocol exchange while maintaining compatibility with older clients through the wire (as we do the repository format).

-- ease the exchange of obsolete related information during discovery to exchange obsolete changeset relevant to conflict resolution.
-Exchanging such information deserve a dedicated protocol.
+- It eases the exchange of obsolete related information during discovery to exchange obsolete changeset relevant to conflict resolution.
+Exchanging such information deserves a dedicated protocol.